Muscarinic antagonist with 71-fold selectivity for M1 over M2.

 Hudkins et al (1993) Caramiphen, iodocaramiphen and nitrocaramiphen are potent, competitive, muscarine M1 receptor selective agents.
 Eur.J.Pharmacol.
 231 485 PMID: 8449241

 If you know of a relevant reference for Nitrocaramiphen hydrochloride, please let us know.

 View Related Products by Product Action

-Keywords: Nitrocaramiphen hydrochloride, supplier, Muscarinic, antagonists, M1, Receptors, Acetylcholine, ACh, M1, Receptors, Tocris Bioscience
+Keywords: Nitrocaramiphen hydrochloride, supplier, Muscarinic, antagonists, M1, Receptors, Acetylcholine, ACh, M1, Receptors, M1, Receptors, Tocris Bioscience

 Citations for Nitrocaramiphen hydrochloride

 Currently there are no citations for Nitrocaramiphen hydrochloride.
 Do you know of a great paper that uses Nitrocaramiphen hydrochloride from Tocris?
 If so please let us know.